 Exploring popular low-code/no-code platforms

-- OutSystems offers a comprehensive low-code development platform with visual and traditional coding tools.
+- OutSystems offers a comprehensive low-code development platform with both visual and traditional coding tools.
 It provides enterprise-grade application capabilities like advanced integration and mobile app development support.

 - AppSheet specializes in mobile apps by creating feature-rich versions from spreadsheets or databases.
 Customization lets workflows integrate and other systems connect to the no-code platform.